jonbcooper/remarkable_tweaks/remarkable_tweaks.md

 ***

-The problem is that you need to tell it the full path of the markdown file like this:
+The problem is that you either need to tell it the full path of the markdown file like this:

 ***